The Freezer Is a Food Savings Tool: How to Make Food Last Longer, Reduce Waste, and Save Money on Groceries

 Why Freezing Food Is a Practical Food Saving Strategy

 Freezing food is often seen as storage, but from a food literacy and dietitian perspective, it plays a much bigger role.
+It helps bridge the gap between when food is purchased and when it can realistically be used.

 Food in the home doesn’t always move in a straight line.
 It shifts with: